studiobakers/react-ui-toolkit/README.md

 import {FormField, Input} from "@hipo/react-ui-toolkit/dist/Input";

 // This import required to gather the initial styles of the components
-// You can do it while bootstrapping your apps import "@hipo/react-ui-toolkit/dist/main.css";
+// You can do it while bootstrapping your app import "@hipo/react-ui-toolkit/dist/main.css";

 function LoginForm() {